 - 255/45 tires on 19" rims

-Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.
+Narrower wheels reduce energy consumption and can increase range, while wider wheels can improve traction and handling.

 The car has four regular doors and a boot lid for the trunk.